biccio/precisiondocs/content/posts/how-to-build-a-technical-blog-with-hugo-github-and-netlify/index.md

 ---
-title: How to build a blog with Hugo, Github and Netlify - part 1
+title: How to Build a Technical Blog with Hugo, Github and Netlify
 date: 2024-09-30
-summary: How I built this blog and how i maintain it using free tools
+summary: Hugo is a powerful static site generator functioning as a complete framework.
+Along with Github as storage repository and Netlify as deployment tool, it makes a perfect platform to run and mantain a fast and lightweight documentation website.
 ---
 ## Introduction
 Static site generation is a very popular solution in today's publishing environments, especially for technical documentation.
 The available frameworks are solid and easy to use, and the resulting website is blazing fast with no hiccups and zero render time.
 If you add Github to the workflow as a storage solution, and Netlify as deployment framework, you have a perfect solution to a fast and clean publishing process.